Alternate Blood Hunter

 3rd-level Order of Undying Thirst feature

 Your curse grants you increased control over your blood magic.
-You learn one additional Blood Rite, but it doesn't count against your total number of Blood Rites Known.
+You learn one additional Blood Rite, but it doesn't count against your number of Blood Rites Known.

-for the additional damage to be necrotic.
+choose for its bonus damage to be necrotic damage.

 Vampiric Nature